PrivoxAnon1/privoice/docs/_build/html/_sources/install.rst.txt

    . ./scripts/init_env.sh

-Hopefully your output is far less than this mess.
+Hopefully your output is far less than the output shown above (it usually is).
 Regardless, you will need to test each device name until you hit the correct one.
 It should be noted the device name must be derived from the output by combining some of the output.
 This amounts to removing the
 'CARD=' from the output line.
 For example using the output line